2003 Canberra bushfires: Mount Stromlo

 Perhaps the most notable cultural and scientific loss caused by the fires was the damage to the scenic and renowned Mount Stromlo Observatory (headquarters of the Research School of Astronomy & Astrophysics of the Australian National University), which is estimated to be the source of a third of Australia's astronomical research.
 Five historically significant telescopes were destroyed.
 Instrumentation and engineering workshops, the observatory's library, and the main administration buildings were consumed.
 The visitors' centre or "Exploratory" housing public exhibits and cafe escaped the fires unscathed, despite being on the edge of a steep gradient, which fires had roared up, and being only metres from the 74 in telescope, which was completely destroyed.

 The insurance payment sought by the Australian National University (ANU), amounting to 75 million Australian dollars, could have become the largest insurance claim in Australian history.
 However, in August 2009, during trial in the ACT Supreme Court, the three insurance companies settled out of court, paying the ANU an undisclosed sum.
 A related claim against ANU's insurance broker, Aon Risk Services Australia Ltd, for failing to renew insurance coverage on some structures, was also settled for an unstated amount in June 2011.

 Canberra artist Tim Wetherell was commissioned by ANU to produce a sculpture from the ruins of the Mount Stromlo telescopes.
-The finished sculpture was named "The Astronomer" and installed in the Parliamentary Triangle, outside Questacon.
+The finished sculpture was named "The Astronomer" and installed in the Parliamentary Triangle outside Questacon.
+It represents the concept of stellar parallax.